cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 Macbeth's first order as king is to order the death of his former friend and comrade in arms, Banquo.
 This is a shocking betrayal of their bond, and it reinforced Macbeth's moral decline and his commitment to a rule of violent tyranny Banquo's murder is described in gory detail.
 He is left with **"twenty trenched gashes on his head"** and Macbeth is pleased to note that the murder who reports back to him is covered in Banquo's blood **"Tis better thee without than he within"**.
 Banquo's bloody ghost appears at the banquet later that evening, shaking it's **"gory locks"** unnerving Macbeth and causing him to tell his wife that "blood will have blood".
 By this he means that he who sheds blood will have his own blood spilled (foreshadowing).

 The most famous reference to blood in the play is Lady Macbeth's sleepwalking scene.
 She is tormented by the memory of Duncan's murder, despite saying at the time **"A little water clears us of this deed"**.
 Now no amount of water can make the blood vanish from her imagination or rid her of her guilt.
-Lady Macbeth wanders the castel at night, vainly trying to scrub the stain away **"out damed spot, out, I say"**.
+Lady Macbeth wanders the castle at night, vainly trying to scrub the stain away **"out damed spot, out, I say"**.

 Images of blood are used in a more positive way to symbolise the sacrifice those loyal to Scotland are wiling to make in order that Malcolm claim the throne of Scotland.